bent0b0x/react-challenge-project/src/challenge-1/README.md

 If implemented properly, all unit tests for the component should pass.
 Then you are done!

-To get started, run `npm start` in one terminal window (this should open up the app automatically in your web browser) and `npm test` in another to see the skipped unit tests.
+To get started, run `npm start` (you may need to run `npm install` before this) in one terminal window.
+This should open up the app automatically in your web browser.
+In another terminal window, run `npm test` to see the unit tests and their results.